thanpolas/degenking/README.md

 # Release History

+-   **v1.2.0** , _11/Aug/2022_
+    -   Added new Cystal tokens of CV.
+    -   Added Training Quest addresses and constants for CV.
+    -   Optimized `getHeroChain()` to avoid performing owner and profile queries if those are already provided via the newly introduced properties `ownerAddress` and `heroesOwner`.
+    -   Override of profile queries to only use Harmony as they are not yet deployed on CV.
+    -   Introduced `archivalQuery` property when querying for heroes to be explicit about performing an archival query.
 -   **v1.1.5** , _31/Jul/2022_
     -   Add the Quest Core V2 Upgradeable and expose it as `abiQuestCoreV2U`.
     -   Added Mining addresses and enums for CV.